 Drivers, bicyclists and pedestrians all owe a bit of thanks to our unsung heroes.
 Here are a few ways you can show your crossing guard appreciation.

 Ask your town to deem Wed., March 18, 2015 as Crossing Guard Appreciation Day.

 Write a thank you note.

 Have one of your children draw a picture of your crossing guard in action.

-Bring him or her flowers from your garden.
+Bring him or her flowers.

 Give the guard a gift card to a local business.

 Spread the word about your exemplary crossing guard on social media and encourage others to do the same.

 Even if you don't typically encounter crossing guards in your community, there's likely a crossing guard at work near where you live or work.
 Crossing Guard Appreciation Day provides a great opportunity to introduce yourself and say "thanks" for his or her efforts in keeping children in the community safe.

 Read comments people made about their favorite crossing guards.
 Also, read this brief article about one crossing guard from Berwyn that appeared in Active Trans' newsletter.